ajmachado42/Prediciting-Cycling-Performance/README.md

 ![image info](./images/heart_rate.jpeg)

-Speed made sense since I can only go so fast with the type of bike I have and speed is dependent on a lot of other variables.
+Calculated speed made sense since I can only go so fast with the type of bike I have and speed is dependent on a lot of other variables.
+My average speed tends to stay around the same level activity to activity.
+Calculated speed was not used in modeling.

 ![image info](./images/speed.jpeg)